Delia Ramirez: 2022

+Ramirez defeated Republican nominee Justin Burau in the general election, receiving 68.5% of the vote.

+2024

+Ramirez ran unopposed in the Democratic primary.
+She defeated Republican John Booras in the general election, receiving 67.3% of the vote.

 Tenure

 Syria

 In 2023, Ramirez was among 56 Democrats to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.